danchoi/vmail/README.markdown

 ## Invoking your web browser

-When you're reading a message, `,o` opens the first hyperlink in the document on or after the cursor in your web browser.
+When you're reading a message, `,o` opens the first hyperlink in the email message on or after the cursor in your web browser. `,O` opens all the hyperlinks in the message (probably in multiple browser tabs, depending on how you set up your web browser).
+If you first select a range of text with hyperlinks in it, both `,o` and `,O` will open all the hyperlinks in those selected lines in your browser.

 When you're reading a message with an html mail part, `,h` saves that part to a local file (`part.html`) and opens it in your web browser.